 11:00–1:00 p.m.
 Brunch

 5:30–6:30 p.m.
-Dinner; Mandatory house faculty check-in on Saturday for all freshman, sophomores, and juniors not on blue or white slips.
+Dinner; Mandatory house faculty check-in on Saturday for all 9th, 10th and 11th graders not on day or overnight passes.

 11:00 p.m.
-Friday to Saturday house check-in; quiet house.
-House food on Saturday nights
+Friday and Saturday house check-in; quiet house.
+House food is made by House Faculty on Saturday nights in common rooms.

-*On a Community Dinner weekend, the Sunday schedule is altered as follows:
+*On weekends when there is a mandatory Community Dinner, the Sunday schedule is altered as follows:

 6:00–6:45 p.m.
 Community Dinner

 Study hall takes place on campus from 7:30–9:30 p.m. on Mondays through Thursdays.
 On Sundays, 9th and 10th graders have a mandatory afternoon study hall from 1:00 - 2:30 p.m. (for those on campus); there is another study hall/quiet house from 7:00 - 8:30 p.m. on Sunday night.
 9th and 10th graders must study either in a structured study hall, under the supervision of an adult, or if they have been granted permission by their advisor and parents, alone in their rooms under the supervision of the house faculty on duty.
 11th and 12th graders may study in their rooms, in the CA library, or in the Concord Free Public Library.
 Students working on projects for their classes may also use the computer labs, media labs, art studios, and music practice rooms after signing out to those spaces.
 The SHAC is closed to all students during study hall.